 The only person who can log in to your account is someone who has access to your personal banking.
 For most people, this means they’re the only ones with the ability to log in.
 Banks protect their user accounts with several layers of security such as one-time pin codes with short expiration times so unless someone knows your password and steals your mobile phone (and unlocks it), they’ll have no way to touch your casino account.

 There are definitely many upsides to these pays and play casinos and the whole concept follows modern trends, which advocate faster and more customer-friendly services, rid of any annoyances.
 We’ve all been there, sitting with our arms crossed, waiting for a customer support department of an online casino to finally get around to us and verify our documents.

 With pay & play casinos, this problem is eliminated right from the start, and this is definitely a big plus.
 I think we can all agree that lengthy verification procedures are something we could easily live without.

 However, there is something to be said about being able to transfer money straight from your bank account to an online casino with such ease.
 To some extent, it feels almost as if you were given a slot machine that you can insert your credit card in and just start spinning away.
 The concept makes sense and it makes things easier, but does it make them too easy?

 All of these are questions that remain to be answered.
 Pay and play casinos are certainly on the rise but it will take some time before they completely take over.

-There are technical and legal obstacles all over the place, which is why only few countries currently enjoy these privileges.
-However, like with everything else in the world of online gambling, there will be more and more of these as the time goes by, and they definitely do seem to be the future of gambling.
+There are technical and legal obstacles all over the place, which is why only a few countries currently enjoy these privileges.
+However, like with everything else in the world of online gambling, there will be more and more of these as time goes by, and they definitely do seem to be the future of gambling.